VANDA, ASCOCENTRUM, etc

 §The tall ones will need staking as they climb using aerial roots

-§The leaves are varied from strap and deeply grooved to almost cylindrical which is called terete.
+§The leaves of Vandas are varied from strap and deeply grooved to almost cylindrical which is called terete.
 In between is called semi-terete.

 §They grow well outside in Brisbane and they love air movement, particularly around their roots.